Featured

 But why?

-What exactly is employee engagement and why is employee engagement important to business success?
+What exactly is employee engagement and why is employee engagement important to the success of any business?

-Before we answer those questions, let’s take a trip down memory lane.
+Before we answer those questions, let’s give a little perspective.

 Remember back in school when you were assigned a massive group project worth a good chunk of your grade?